Ocean’s Apex Predator Orcas Show Stunning Intelligence Through Social and Hunting Skills | FRIDAY DIGITAL

 Rabee and Luna give a spectacular performance at “Kamogawa Sea World” (Kamogawa City, Chiba Prefecture).
 (Photo by Hiroyuki Tomura, from “Orca Marugoto Book” / Tatsumi Shuppan.)

-Only three aquariums in Japan offer this kind of performance.
+Only three aquariums in Japan offer this kind of performance

-The greatest characteristic of killer whales is that they are called the “kings of the sea.
-Depending on the ecotype (a group of the same species but with different appearance and characteristics depending on the environment in which they live), there are also types that hunt whales and sharks, and they are at the top of the marine food chain.
+“The greatest feature of orcas is, of course, why they’re called the kings of the sea.
+Depending on the ecotype—a group of the same species that differs in appearance and behavior based on its environment—some orcas even hunt whales or sharks, placing them at the very top of the oceanic food chain.

 Luna, Rabby, and Lala of Kamogawa Sea World look cute side by side.
 Rabby and Lala are sisters, and Luna is Rabby’s daughter.
 (Photo by Kamogawa Sea World, from “Orca Marugoto Book” / Tatsumi Publishing)

 They are so smart that it’s hard to take their eyes off of them.
-The secret lies in their “matriarchal group.
+The secret lies in their matriarchal group

-Performances are “almost improvised.
+Performances are almost improvised

 Earth (left) and Rin at the Port of Nagoya Aquarium (Nagoya City, Aichi Prefecture).
 Earth, the only male in captivity in Japan, passed away in August of this year (Photo by Nagoya Port Aquarium, from “Orca Marugoto Book” / Tatsumi Shuppan).

-Killer whales are not booming; they have always been popular.
+Killer whales are not booming; they have always been popular

-Rabbit “landing”.
+Rabbit landing.
 It looks like an object (Photo by Hiroyuki Tomura, from “Orca Marugoto Book” / Tatsumi Publishing Co.)

 Stella and Lan at Kobe Suma Sea World (Kobe City, Hyogo Prefecture).
 Stella is the mother of Ran and also the mother of Rabby and Lala of Kamogawa (Photo by Kobe Suma Sea World, from “Orca Marugoto Book” / Tatsumi Shuppan).